Skip to main content

 The Baseline Learning Period must be shorter than the Baseline Retention Period.
 Also be aware that short baseline learning periods can potentially generate false positive Signals.

-For instructions, see Configure “Then Create a Signal” settings section of the Match Rule topic.
+Configure "Then Create a Signal" settings

 When the baseline is reset for a First Seen rule